Zero-Shot Hyperspectral Pansharpening Using Hysteresis-Based Tuning for Spectral Quality Control: Experimental Analysis

 FR numerical results are gathered in Tab.~\ref{tab:FR} using the same highlighting scheme of Tab.~\ref{tab:RR}.
 The first five columns give the spectral quality index, $\DL$, individually on the four test images and averaged on all of them.
 The next two groups of columns, instead, measure spatial quality by means of two alternative indices, $\DS$ and $\DR$.
 In terms of spectral quality, the proposed method provides top scores, on par with TV, and much better than all other methods, including its ancestor R-PNN.
 This was our aim from the beginning, together with that of uniform quality across the whole spectrum, not catched by this index.

 $\DL$ is a solid indicator of quality, as it is computed against a well defined and unambiguous reference.
 Measuring spatial quality is much more challenging, which is why we consider two alternative indices.
 In fact, neither of them is without flaws.
-For example, $\DS$ quantifies the distance between the PAN image and the optimal linear combination of the pansharpened spectral bands that best approximates it \cite{Alparone2018}.
-This is physically motivated by the fact that a high-resolution hyperspectral (HS) sensor would capture narrowband signals that collectively contribute to the broadband response of the PAN sensor.
-Therefore, an ideal set of sharpened HS bands should be able to reconstruct the PAN image through an appropriate linear combination.
-However,
+For example, $\DS$ measures the distance between the PAN and the best (closest to the PAN) linear combination of the pansharpened spectral bands \cite{Alparone2018}.
+Therefore, if one band (among hundreds) is an exact copy of the PAN, then $\DS=0$, no matter what the other bands look like.
+This happens for several entries in Tab.~\ref{tab:FR} which, far from signaling perfect pansharpening, correspond typically to degenerate solutions.
+While such cases are rarely seen with MS images, they occur more easily with HS images.
+Similar warnings apply to the second indicator.
+In fact, $\DR$ is defined as the average of the local correlation coefficient between PAN and the pansharpened HS bands \cite{Scarpa2022}.
+From a physical perspective, this metric evaluates the extent to which a $\sigma{\times}\sigma$ patch from any band of $\wh{\H}$ can be linearly predicted from the corresponding patch in the PAN image.
+Consequently, $\DR$ directly reflects the degree of spatial alignment between the pansharpened product $\wh{\H}$ and the PAN image $P$ at fine spatial scales.
+Therefore, it vanishes only when there is perfect correlation between all bands and the PAN.
+However, this is not desirable for bands that have no spectral overlap with the PAN and may differ significantly from it.